 👉 Upload your presentation

 Add the presentation and all related materials to the webinar service.
-As a rule, some time is required to convert files on the webinar platform, so it is important to upload the files beforehand.
+As a rule, some time is required to convert files on the webinar software, so it is important to upload the files beforehand.
 After the files are uploaded, check whether they are displayed correctly.

 👉 Test your equipment